immcantation/alakazam/docs/topics/collapseDuplicates.md

 `dry=FALSE` case.

-+ `collapse_id`:     an identifer for the group of identical sequences.
++ `collapse_id`:     an identifier for the group of identical sequences.
 + `collapse_class`:  string defining how the sequence matches to the other in the set. one of `"duplicated"` (has duplicates),
 `"unique"` (no duplicates), `"ambiguous_duplicate"`